Kotlin/kotlin-koans-edu/Introduction/Default arguments/task.md

 }
 ```

-All these Java overloads can be replaced with one function in Kotlin.
+You can replace all these Java overloads with one function in Kotlin.
-Change the declaration of the function `foo` in a way that makes the code using `foo` compile.
+Change the declaration of the `foo` function in a way that makes the code using `foo` compile.
 Use [default and named](http://kotlinlang.org/docs/reference/functions.html#default-arguments) arguments.